IntelliTect/Coalesce/docs/pages/generated/client/list-view-model.rst

 TypeScript ListViewModels
 -------------------------

-In addition to :ref:`TypeScriptViewModel` for interacting with instances of your data classes in TypeScript, Coalesce will also generated a List ViewModel for loading searched, sorted, pagninated data from the server.
+In addition to :ref:`TypeScriptViewModel` for interacting with instances of your data classes in TypeScript, Coalesce will also generated a List ViewModel for loading searched, sorted, paginated data from the server.

 .. _Knockout: http://knockoutjs.com/